 Low-income groups, who already have a higher STD infected population also have more limited access to contraceptives and other medicines.
 This means that low-income people will also have a higher amount of unprotected sex, and less treatment options.
 This has caused mass outbreaks of STDs in low-income areas and countries.

-Male homosexual populations are known to have a higher rate of STD transmission.
+Statistics show that male homosexual populations have a higher rate of STD transmission.
 Penile penetrative sex between two men increases the chance of transmission, compared to heterosexual partners wherein only the male partner commits penetration, and female homosexuals when penile penetration does not occur.